Patricia Gallerneau: Member of the National Assembly

 Following the election of Emmanuel Macron, The Republic in Progress (LREM) invests in the second constituency of the Vendée in a second wave of investitures, 15 May 2017, then that a "solid and balanced" agreement is concluded between the Modem and LREM on 12 May.
 The electoral district of Patricia Gallerneau was chosen by François Bayrou because of his domiciliation, his status as a woman and her quality of elected.
 In the first round of legislative elections, it came first with 36.16% of the votes cast.
 She was elected with 59.58% in the second round against Béatrice Bellamy (The Republicans).

 Her term began on 21 June following, Patricia Gallerneau sits from 27 June, date of the opening session of the fifteenth legislature.
 It is affiliated with the Democratic Movement and Related Group.
 The declaration of interests and activities of Patricia Gallerneau, signed on 30 June and published in October 2017, indicates no income from professional activity.
 However, the member receives an allowance related to her term on the Regional Council.

 As the first member of the Committee on Finance, General Economy and Budget Control on 29 June 2017, she joined the Commission of Social Affairs on 18 July.
 She resigned on 20 July 2017, but reinstated to the committee on the proposal of her parliamentary group.

 Sickness and death

 Suffering from cancer, she was inactive in the National Assembly from January 2019.
 She died of her illness on 6 July.
 Her death was announced the following day.

+Reacting to her death, President Emmanuel Macron saluted "...the memory of a woman who has devoted her entire career to public service, has been committed to her territory and has represented our nation by bringing republican values to life and by strongly carrying causes that are among the great challenges of our century".